 With one of the deepest general purpose cargo quays in the UK, the port is capable of handling a variety of dry bulk and project cargoes, including metals, steel, agribulk and forest products.
 Excellent container and ro-ro facilities are also on offer, operated by specialist teams who have safety and customer requirements at the forefront.

 The container platform at Teesport has seen £120m invested over the past seven years, bringing improvements in infrastructure and state-of-the-art equipment to expand capacity.
 With the support of this investment, Teesport has seen a 12% growth in year on year container volume over the last eight years, culminating in the handling of over 500,000 TEU in 2017 and a larger overall volume increase than any other UK port.
-The introduction of gate automation is the next step in our strategic investment in technology, which is set to increase visibility and efficiency across our container, Ro-Ro and rail platform.
+The introduction of our innovative gate automation process has allowed us to streamline our handling process, and since its implementation has seen increased visibility and efficiency across our container, Ro-Ro and rail platform.

 With circa 26 vessel calls a week, Teesport is the UK’s northern gateway for global shippers; serving worldwide markets including Scandinavia, the Baltics, the Netherlands, Russia, Belgium, France and Poland.
 Frequent, direct connections are complemented by monthly arrivals from Japan, expanding Teesport’s reach beyond the major hub ports of Europe and providing shippers with maximum choice.